cosminchiriac97/FiiAdmision/README.md

 - be more patient with project colleagues and learned to accept everyone has different working styles
 - if your project's architecture is planned really well since the early days of the project, your last days will be more bearable
 - to ask before we attempt to modify a pre-implemented functionality
-- _DestroyDatabse()_ is fun times while unit testing a day before project presentation
+- _DestroyDatabase()_ is fun times while unit testing a day before project presentation

 # Angular Server hosting link: